Psychology at Stirling is one of the leading psychology departments in the UK. It ranked in the top 20 in the recent research assessment (REF 2014).

 There are typically five £1,000 bursaries to contribute towards fees or maintenance costs for students beginning a taught MSc course.
 All students, including international students, formally accepted onto the MSc course are eligible to apply for these awards.
 Awards will be decided on both previous experience and academic record but preference will be given to applicants intending to stay at Stirling to pursue a PhD following the MSc course.

 This course will cover the basics of psychology in an in-depth and accelerated fashion.
-You will take the lectures and read the textbooks that undergraduates also take, but you will get through these quicker and you will critically evaluate concepts, knowledge, and research evidence at a level in keeping with postgraduate study.
+You will take the lectures and read the textbooks that undergraduates also take, but you will get through these quickly and you will critically evaluate concepts, knowledge, and research evidence at a level in keeping with postgraduate study.
 This way of learning is possible because you have already completed another degree.
 While you acquire the key concepts and core knowledge of psychology in its broadest sense (e.g. social psychology, cognition, development, individual differences, biological bases of mind and behaviour) you also take research methods modules specially designed for postgraduate students.
 You will further do a practical placement.
-This intensive learning experience culminates in a three month (or six month part-time) independent empirical research project supervised one-to-one by an academic specialist.
+This intensive learning experience culminates in a three month (or six months part-time) independent empirical research project supervised one-to-one by an academic specialist.

-Psychology at Stirling has a vibrant research ‘culture’ and our taught postgraduate students are fully integrated in the research community, meeting up for weekly research seminars and informal specialist discussion groups with staff and students.
+Psychology at Stirling has a vibrant research ‘culture’ and our taught postgraduate students are fully integrated into the research community, meeting up for weekly research seminars and informal specialist discussion groups with staff and students.
 The facilities are excellent and psychology masters students enjoy a dedicated suite of study rooms.

 The course consists of different modules designed to provide training in the fundamentals of Psychology and Psychological Research Methods: